| Version: | 0.2.1 |

 Description

-extracts from object of the class MGLMtune
+path extracts from object of the class MGLMtune the path of

 BIC, AIC, log-likelihood and degrees of freedom given each tuning parameter.